10 Day Master Plant Dieta & Integration Retreat

 Shipobo Owned Center

-Retreat is owened and guided by Indegenous Shipibo healers in the heart of the Amazon Jungle.
+Retreat is owned and guided by Indigenous Shipibo healers in the heart of the Amazon Jungle.

 Intimate Container